Yiannis128/Yiannis128/articles/godot-asteroids-01.md

 Godot, that is not the goal.
 The goal of this tutorial is to get beginners introduced into the engine and get them to a point where they are comfortable enough to explore and learn by themselves.
-It would be impossible to create a tutorial that fully explains every aspcect of game creation and Godot while at the same time being able to be completed in about an hour.
+It would be impossible to create a tutorial that fully explains every aspect of game creation and Godot while at the same time being able to be completed in about an hour.

 1. [Introduction to Godot's editor](https://docs.godotengine.org/en/stable/getting_started/step_by_step/intro_to_the_editor_interface.html)